lisa-lumos/Snowflake/04-databases-tables-views.md

 In some cases, adding columns with calculated or surrogate key values provides better performance than complex composite indexes.

+When connecting to databases that contain hybrid tables, best practices:
+- Avoid the overhead of repeatedly establishing new connections, use connection pooling (long-lived connections).
+- Optimize network proximity.
+Colocate client software and Snowflake account in the same cloud region.
+- Use prepared statements with bound parameters, so the query planner will reuse previously created query plans.

+When a primary key index is used to scan a hybrid table, a "TableScan" operator appears in the query profile, not an "IndexScan" operator.
+When any other index is used to scan a hybrid table, such as a secondary index, you will see an "IndexScan" operator.

+Queries against standard tables always use table scans; they do not use index scans.

+Hybrid table data is maintained in two formats to serve both operational and analytical workloads.
+A query may read from one or both types of row/col storage, depending on the tables in question, the specific requirements of the query, availability of indexes, and other factors.

 ## Iceberg Tables
 Snowflake supports Iceberg tables that use the Apache Parquet file format.